-A common reaction to such situations is to generate rumors or stories to fill in information that is not available.
-School staff should provide clear and frequent communication about known factual information about the situation to control rumors from spreading.
+A common reaction to such situations is to generate rumors or stories to fill in unavailable information.
+School staff should provide clear and frequent communication about known factual information about the situation to prevent rumors from spreading.

-The school's general response to an attempted or completed suicide does not differ much from a response to any sudden death crisis, however additional issues related to a student suicide may require specific response.
+The school's general response to an attempted or completed suicide does not differ much from a response to any sudden death crisis; however, additional issues related to a student suicide may require a specific response.
 School administrators must allow students to grieve the loss of their peer without glorifying the method of death.
 To prevent additional or "copycat" suicide attempts, individuals considered especially susceptible to depression or suicidal attempts should be carefully monitored and appropriate actions taken as needed.